nasa-jpl/open-source-rover/mechanical/differential_pivot/README.md

     The turnbuckles must be attached to the differential pivot and rocker-bogie arm.
 We will accomplish this by drilling holes in the aluminum beam S16B and attaching two 5-hole aluminum bars on each side.

+#### 3.2.1 Hole drilling
-    1. Using a vice or clamp, firmly grab onto the 0.5 x 13.5 inch rod S16B with the end extending out around 2 inches from the edge of the vice/clamp.
+     Using a vice or clamp, firmly grab onto the 0.5 x 13.5 inch rod S16B with the end extending out around 2 inches from the edge of the vice/clamp.
 Mark the dimensions as shown in Figure 3.
 Carefully use a center drill to start the a center hole for these holes.
 It is important that the center hole is as centered as possible to prevent the bit from walk- ing/slipping during drilling, which could result in the bit breaking.
 Then, use a #23 (0.154 inch diameter) drill bit and drill all the way through both sides of the rod.
 This makes the S16B’ part.

     <br/><br/>